 Step 3 – Model and hair masking

 I first extracted the woman using the Pen Tool and the Refine Edge to mask the hair from the background using the Smart Radius Feature.
 You can download the stock image of the model from Shutterstock.

-I wanted to keep it realistic so I use the Layer Styles add a Drop Shadow effect on the woman.
+I wanted to keep it realistic, so I used the Layer Styles to add a Drop Shadow effect on the woman.
 I used an Opacity of 25%, Distance 57px and Size 79px.
 These dimensions depend on your canvas size though.

 In order to extract the hair, make a rough mask around it and then use the Refine Radius brush option on the Refine Edge window.
 Paint over the background and the hair to remove the background.

 I wanted an even more realistic effect for the shadow, so I used the original image of the woman stock for that.
 I wanted to use the original shadows of that image, so I used the Contrast Masking technique to do that.